 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 Since 1969, Malawi has operated under two parallel court systems; the first based on the legal system prevalent in the United Kingdom, the second based on traditional African courts.
 The latter were authourized by the president to try all types of criminal cases and to impose the death penalty.
 The president was also permitted to deny the right of appeal to the High Court against sentences passed by the traditional courts, a right formerly guaranteed by the constitution.

 The constitution provides for an independent judiciary.
 This important provision is respected in practice.
 Defendants have the right to public trial, to an attorney, to challenge evidence and witnesses, and to appeal.

-Despite active pursuit of gender equality over several decades, as in most parts of the world, gender inequality is a fact of life in Malawi.
-Women, are not considered equal to men; whether in the villages, where they do the bulk of the work in the home and fields, or in the cities, where they are employed or work in the home.
+Despite the pursuit of gender equality, gender inequality is a fact of life in Malawi.
+Women are not considered equal to men – whether in villages where they do the bulk of work in the home and fields, or in cities where they are employed or work in the home.

-In Malawi, it is considered unbecoming for women to show their knees in public.
-It is unacceptable for women to drink or smoke.
+In Malawi, it is considered inappropriate for women to show their knees in public.
+It is not acceptable for women to drink or smoke.
 Generally, men don't wear shorts and women don't wear trousers.
-Although dress is more casual in urban environments, foreigners are advised to dress more formally than they might be accustomed to.
-An October 2008 travel brochure notes:
+Although dress is more casual in urban environments, travelers are advised to dress more formally than you might have imagined.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.